spree/spree_cli/README.md

 ## Overview

-This repository contains CLI to integrate spree and storefront of your choice
+This repository contains CLI to integrate Spree and storefront of your choice

 This repository is being developed and maintained by [Upside](https://upsidelab.io)